azurecitadel/azurecitadel.github.io/guides/prereqs/powershell.md

   teaser: Education.jpg
   thumb:
 ---

+## Overview

-Extend PowerShell functionality by adding in the Azure module.
+Extend PowerShell functionality by adding in the Azure module, plus CLI 2.0

-## Install the Azure PowerShell module
+## Install the Azure PowerShell Module

+### Open PowerShell as Administrator

 All current Windows desktop operating systems have PowerShell installed.
 Open up either the PowerShell prompt, or the PowerShell ISE (interactive scripting environment) as an Administrator.
 (Note that PowerShell is also available for Linux and MacOS.)